tcolgate/minke/DESIGN.md

     for them are handled last.
   * Those of the same priority are sorted alphabetically by name then namespace
 - Ingresses with no HTTP Hostname set are sorted as above.
+- Certs are collated, the TLS entry for an ingress does not include any hosts, then the hosts mention in the rules are gathered, and the cert is taken to cover only the hosts mention in the rules it lives with.

 Incoming traffic is then processed as follows: